guanyuzong/EGA-Net/README.md

 # EGA-Net
 EGA-Net: Edge Feature Enhancement and Global Information Attention Network for RGB-D Salient Object Detection

+## Attention!!!
+1. It is recommended to reproduce our code in the Linux system.

+2. If you want to run the test.py in Windows, please make sure that the path where you save the test results exists.

 ## Experimental environment

+python==3.7.0

 pytorch==1.8.0

 torchvision==0.9.0